Steps to Earning Substance Abuse Counselor Certification in Arkansas

 The Board provides a Licensure Submission Checklist to help you in this process.

-Additionally, you will also need to sign an agreement to abide by the code of ethics, provide three letters of reference, and pay a license fee of $265.
+Additionally, you’ll also need to sign an agreement to abide by the code of ethics, provide three letters of reference, and pay a license fee of $265.

 The SBEADAC will review your application.
-Once it has been approved, you are officially granted LAADAC licensure in Arkansas!
+Once it has been approved, you will be officially granted LAADAC licensure in Arkansas.

 Advancing your education and experience can lead to higher certification levels through the ASACB.
-These include the (Advanced Alcohol and Drug Counselor (AADC) and Clinical Supervisor (CS) designations.
-These same qualifications will make you eligible for the higher level license through SBEADAC, the Licensed Alcoholism and Drug Abuse Counselor (LADAC).
+These include the Advanced Alcohol and Drug Counselor (AADC) and Clinical Supervisor (CS) designations.
+These same qualifications will make you eligible for the higher-level license through SBEADAC, specifically the Licensed Alcoholism and Drug Abuse Counselor (LADAC) license.

 Requirements for Advanced Alcohol and Drug Counselor (AADC) Certification Through ASACB: